You are here

 What is IATA doing to facilitate trade?

-- IATA Cargo Capacity Building Activities, a capacity building initiative to enhance air cargo trade facilitation in line with the WTO TFA requirements.
+- IATA Cargo Border Management Capacity Building, a capacity building initiative to enhance air cargo trade facilitation in line with the WTO TFA requirements Consult the IATA Cargo Border Management Catalogue to learn more about our services

-- Signature of a Memorandum of Understanding with the UNECE to jointly promote the concept of trade facilitation
+- Signature of the Memorandum of Understanding with the UNECE to jointly promote the concept of trade facilitation